OData/v3ProtocolDocument/OData.markdown

 ### 8.10.2.
 Actions

-Actions are operations exposed by an OData server that MAY have side effects when invoked and optionally return some data.
+Actions are operations exposed by an OData service that MAY have side effects when invoked and optionally return some data.

 #### 8.10.2.1.
 Declaring Actions in Metadata